Ying Deng

 I want to live differently.
 I want to feel alive.

-That crisis cracked me open—and started a lifelong journey into meditation, psychology, systems, becoming a life coach and keep pondering the deep question I’ve never stopped asking:
+That crisis cracked me open—and started a lifelong journey into meditation, psychology, systems thinking, becoming a life coach and keep pondering the deep question I’ve never stopped asking:

-How do people live lives that feel meaningful, alive, and alligned—especially when their brains and bodies don’t operate the way the world expects?
+How do people live lives that feel meaningful, alive, and alligned—especially when their brains don’t operate the way the world expects?

 That diagnosis didn’t define me, but it gave me self-compassion, deeper awareness, and a clearer reason to start designing a life that truly aligns with how I’m wired.